openedx/xblock-drag-and-drop-v2/README.md

 ![Edit view](/doc/img/edit-view.png)

-In the first step, you can set some basic properties of the component, such as the title, the maximum score, the problem text to render above the background image, the introductory feedback (shown initially), and the final feedback (shown after the learner successfully completes the drag and drop problem).
+In the first step, you can set some basic properties of the component, such as the title, the mode, the maximum number of attempts, the maximum score, the problem text to render above the background image, the introductory feedback (shown initially), and the final feedback (shown after the learner successfully completes the drag and drop problem).

 ![Drop zone edit](/doc/img/edit-view-zones.png)